Helen Lester: Tacky the Penguin

 Tacky the Penguin is a series of children's picture books written by Lester and illustrated by Lynn Munsinger.
 Tacky is a fictional animal character whose individuality and humorous antics make him particularly appealing to young children.
 He first appeared in Tacky the Penguin, and subsequently in nine more books between 1989 and 2015.
 Editions of some of the books have been published in Braille, and in Spanish, Swedish, Chinese and Italian.
-E-book versions and audio-books have also been published.
+E-book versions and audiobooks have also been published.
 A Tacky the Penguin plush toy was marketed by Merrimakers, Inc. in 2000.

 Series summary

 In each book, Tacky's loud, boisterous behavior is contrasted with that of his sleek, graceful penguin companions in "Nice Icy Land." and tolerance for the odd bird is rewarded.
 The illustrations by Lynn Munsinger show Tacky wearing a misbuttoned Hawaiian shirt and a purple plaid bow-tie while all the other penguins have a uniformly dignified tuxedo-like appearance.
 The other penguins sing sweetly together, but Tacky's voice is loud and off-key.
 They don't like Tacky until they see his loud un-penguin-like behavior scare away a group of hunters rescuing them all.
 In each book, Tacky's behavior is disruptive but well-meaning and ultimately helpful, a humorous and endearing combination popular among younger readers.
 The books are recommended for pre-K to 3rd grade students.